Green Home Checklist

-New green homes and neighborhoods must not be built on environmentally sensitive sites like prime farmland, wetlands, and endangered species habitats.
-The greenest development sites are “in-fill” properties like former parking lots, rail yards, shopping malls, and factories.
+New green homes and neighborhoods must not be built on environmentally sensitive sites such as prime farmland, wetlands or endangered species habitats.
+The greenest development sites are “in-fill” properties such as former parking lots, rail yards, shopping malls and factories.
 Look for compact development where the average housing density is at least six units per acre.
-Your home should also be within easy walking distance of public transportation—like bus lines, light rail, and subway systems—so you can leave your car at home.
-Ideally, the home would be within walking distance of parks, schools, and stores.
+Your home should also be within easy walking distance of public transportation—bus lines, light rail and subway systems—so that you can leave your car at home.
+Ideally, the home would be within walking distance of parks, schools and stores.
 See how many errands you can carry out on a bicycle.
-That’s healthier for you, your wallet, and the environment.
+That’s healthier for you, your wallet and the environment.

-The home should be oriented on its site to bring abundant natural daylight into the interior to reduce lighting requirements and to take advantage of any prevailing breezes.
-Windows, clerestories, skylights, light monitors, light shelves, and other strategies should be used to bring daylight to the interior of the house.
+The home should be oriented on its site to bring abundant natural daylight into the interior, which will reduce lighting requirements and take advantage of any prevailing breezes.
+Windows, clerestories, skylights, light monitors, light shelves and other strategies should be used to bring daylight to the interior of the house.
 The exterior should have shading devices (sunshades, canopies, green screens and—best of all—deciduous trees), particularly on the southern and western facades and over windows and doors, to block hot summer sun.
 Dual-glaze windows reduce heat gain in summer and heat loss during cold winter months.
 The roof should be a light-colored, heat-reflecting Energy Star roof, or a green (landscaped) roof, to reduce heat absorption.

 Green Building Materials

-A green home will have been constructed or renovated with healthy, nontoxic building materials and furnishings, like low- and zero-VOC (volatile organic compound) paints and sealants and nontoxic materials like strawboard for the sub-flooring.
+A green home will have been constructed or renovated with healthy, nontoxic building materials and furnishings, like low- and zero-VOC (volatile organic compound) paints and sealants and nontoxic materials such as strawboard for the subflooring.
 Wood-based features should come from rapidly renewable sources like bamboo, but if tropical hardwoods are used, they must be certified by the Forest Stewardship Council.
-A green home uses salvaged materials like kitchen tiles and materials with significant recycled content.
+A green home uses salvaged materials such as kitchen tiles and materials with significant recycled content.

-A nontoxic insulation, derived from materials like soy or cotton, with a high R (heat resistance) factor in a home’s walls and roof will help prevent cool air leakage in the summer and warm air leakage in the winter.
+Nontoxic insulation, derived from materials such as soy or cotton, with a high R (heat resistance) factor in a home’s walls and roof will help prevent cool air leakage in the summer and warm air leakage in the winter.

 Windows and Doors

-Ideally, the home would generate some of its own energy from renewable sources using technologies like photovoltaic systems.
+Ideally, the home would generate some of its own energy from renewable sources, using technologies such as photovoltaic systems.